What is Luke’s position on Brexit?

-I have read the withdrawal agreement and draft agreement for the future relationship and they do not meet Labour’s six tests, more importantly they do not deliver on what people told me they wanted in the Plymouth Brexit Summits and more importantly they do not deliver for Plymouth and our local economy.
+I have read the withdrawal agreement and draft agreement for the future relationship and they do not meet Labour’s six tests, more importantly they do not deliver on what people told me they wanted in the Plymouth Brexit Summits and even more importantly they do not deliver for Plymouth and our local economy.

 Commenting on the draft agreement on the future relationship with the European Union Luke Pollard MP said:

 “This fails to deliver what Plymouth and the far south west needs from Brexit.
 It doesn’t match Labour’s six tests and it does not match my 10 Plymouth Brexit Principles.
 Whether you voted Leave or Remain, this not what anyone voted for and I do not support this.”